marklcrns/my-zettelkasten/afd5dec6.md

   - book
   - book/quiet
   - susan-cain
+date: 2021-08-29T13:55
 ---

-- "Every American has to be a perfomer", Warren Sussman.
+- "Every American has to be a performer", Warren Sussman.
 - Personality-driven ads
 - Yale and Harvard look for the "brilliant introverts" but people who are well rounded.
 - Shy types are considered a maladjusted people
 - "It's not enough to be able to sit at your computer excited about a fantastic regression analysis if you're squeamish about presenting those results to an executive group".
-But its ok to be squeamish about doing regression analysis if you are excited about giving speeches.
+But its OK to be squeamish about doing regression analysis if you are excited about giving speeches.